BabsLabs/errormoji/README.md

 Errormoji is a Ruby gem that adds a touch of fun to your error messages by decorating them with ASCII emojis.
 Whether you're debugging or just want to make your errors more engaging, Errormoji has you covered!

+## Supported Ruby and Rails Versions

+- **Ruby:** 2.7, 3.0, 3.1, 3.2, 3.3, 3.4
+- **Rails:** 6.x, 7.x

+Errormoji is tested and supported on these versions.
+If you use other versions, please let us know how it works for you!

 ## Installation